Dan Quayle: Perceived gaffes

 Throughout his time as vice president, Quayle was characterized by some media outlets and journalists as being unprepared for the position.
 Given his position, his comments were heavily scrutinized for factual and grammatical errors.
 Contributing to this perception of Quayle was his tendency to make public statements that were either impossible ("I have made good judgments in the past.
 I have made good judgments in the future"), self-contradictory ("I believe we are on an irreversible trend toward more freedom and democracy, but that could change"), self-contradictory and confused ("The Holocaust was an obscene period in our nation's history. ...
 No, not our nation's, but in World War II.
 I mean, we all lived in this century.
-I didn't live in this century, but in this century's history"), or just confused (such as the comments he made in a May 1989 address to the United Negro College Fund (UNCF).
-Commenting on the UNCF's slogan—which is "a mind is a terrible thing to waste"—Quayle said, "You take the UNCF model that what a waste it is to lose one's mind or not to have a mind is being very wasteful.
-How true that is").
+I didn't live in this century, but in this century's history"), or just confused (such as the comments he made in a May 1989 address to the United Negro College Fund (UNCF)).

+Commenting on the UNCF's slogan – which is "a mind is a terrible thing to waste" – Quayle said, "You take the UNCF model that what a waste it is to lose one's mind or not to have a mind is being very wasteful.
+How true that is".

 On June 15, 1992, Quayle altered 12-year-old student William Figueroa's correct spelling of "potato" to "potatoe" at the Muñoz Rivera Elementary School spelling bee in Trenton, New Jersey.
 He was the subject of widespread ridicule for his error.
 According to The New York Times and Quayle's memoirs, he was relying on cards provided by the school, which Quayle says included the misspelling.
 Quayle said he was uncomfortable with the version he gave, but did so because he decided to trust the school's incorrect written materials instead of his own judgment.

-1992 campaign
+1992 re-election campaign

-In the 1992 election, Bush and Quayle were challenged in their bid for reelection by the Democratic ticket of Arkansas Governor Bill Clinton and Tennessee Senator Al Gore and the independent ticket of Texas businessman Ross Perot and retired Vice Admiral James Stockdale.
+In the 1992 election, Bush and Quayle were challenged in their bid for reelection by the Democratic ticket of Arkansas governor Bill Clinton and Tennessee senator Al Gore and the independent ticket of Texas businessman Ross Perot and retired vice admiral James Stockdale.

 As Bush lagged in the polls in the weeks preceding the August 1992 Republican National Convention, some Republican strategists (led by Secretary of State James Baker) viewed Quayle as a liability to the ticket and pushed for his replacement.
-Quayle ultimately survived the challenge and secured renomination.
+Quayle ultimately survived the challenge and secured re-nomination.